SpicyBagpipes/KJW_ExampleAux/main/readme.md

 ```

 ##### classname
-The classname in the macro is automatically prefixed with the tag you defined in `main\settings.hpp`.
+The classname in the macro is automatically prefixed with the tag you defined in [settings.hpp](settings.hpp).
 You do not need to prefix it again.

 ##### displayName
-The displayName in the macro is also automatically prefixed with the unit name you defined in `main\settings.hpp`.
+The displayName in the macro is also automatically prefixed with the unit name you defined in [settings.hpp](settings.hpp).
 You do not need to prefix it again.
 ```cpp
 JLTS_BACKPACK_RTO_MINI(classname,displayName)
 //Will produce a RTO mini backpack of classname KJW_ExampleAux_classname and displayName of [KJW] displayName.